Connecting arctic research stations through long exposure photography

 Extreme long exposure photographs of nine research locations in the arctic celebrate a global science community sharing knowledge from some of the most extreme and remote places on earth.
 The photos are presented as an S.O.S. morse code.
 Scientists working at these arctic stations warn us that our times may change faster than we can handle.
 Facts and feelings unite us in our efforts to take care of our planet.
 Take a closer look at the object on this page

 Archive of images

 Over 25 arctic scientists participated in placing and retrieving long exposure cameras in remote places in the far north.
 Some of the images are listed in the slider below, for the full archive please visit my long exposure photography website, you can browse click and order an image there.

 Some of the images will be adopted by renowned artists Quinsin Nachoff (Soprano Saxophone/Composer) & Nathalie Bonin (violin) for their new project album Pivotal Arc.

 We are researching a translation to moving images of the S.O.S. photo object.
-Somewhat in the line of the project Shapes of time, presented in the clip below.

 Touch Base is participating in the following events & products